AlienWolfX/ZLT-S12-PRO/README.md

 9. **Download Script**: Run `wget http://{URL}/generate_config.sh` to download the script.
 10. **Set Permissions**: Add execution permissions using `chmod +x generate_config.sh` and execute the script.
 11. **Reset Device**: Wait for the script to finish and reset the device using the web interface (do not use the physical reset button).

-## Unlocking/Operator Account for Sri Lankan Version

-At the time of writing, I have been receiving emails about unlocking the Sri Lankan version of the ZLT S12 PRO.
-Unfortunately, I cannot assist until one of you provides a firmware dump for the Sri Lankan version of the device!

 ## Support and Contact